 1905: Van Ness Avenue was largely a residential street.

 Photographs taken in 1905 show trees planted in front of residences, cable car tracks set into brick pavers, gaslights on street corners, wide concrete sidewalks, and brick gutters.27

 1905: Daniel Burnham and his associates develop a plan for the City of San Francisco including the Civic Center, though no momentum to implement it immediately follows.
-28 While Burnham had recently completed a high profile commission for Washington, D.C. this was his first opportunity to develop a plan for an entire city.29 The Burnham Plan exemplified Burnham's "conceptual view of the ideal city" and was modeled on Paris.
-30 The plan was "built around a set of monumental civic buildings, from which radiate grand diagonal streets and concentric boulevards.
-Buildings of particular importance.... are placed at the intersection of these avenues, on prominent topography."31 It called for "a city traversed by graceful roadways and diagonal boulevards; an abundance of fountains, parks, and plazas;
+While Burnham had recently completed a high profile commission for Washington, D.C. this was his first opportunity to develop a plan for an entire city.
+"In laying out his plan for San Francisco, Burnham and his associates visited and drew inspiration from L'Enfant's Washington, D.C. design; Burnham's plan intended to bring imperial grandeur to San Francisco."
+The Burnham Plan exemplified Burnham's "conceptual view of the ideal city" and was modeled on Paris.
+The plan was "built around a set of

-26 J. Tilman, Arthur Brown, Jr. Progressive Classicist, 69 Historical Resources Evaluation Report for the Van Ness 27 Avenue Streetscape Improvement Project, Attachment VI, DPW, 2007, 7 and lakes filled with water flowing from reservoirs built in the city's hills.
-It also called for a grand Beaux Arts style civic center situated at Market Street and Van Ness Avenue, the geographical heart of the city."32 Though portions of Burnham's plan were incorporated into the Civic Center Plan that was eventually built, "several key pieces of Burnham's Plan for the Civic Center were never realized.
-The plan was revisited following the 1906 earthquake which is outlined later in the site history.
+- J. Tilman, Arthur Brown, Jr. Progressive Classicist, 69 Historical Resources Evaluation Report for the Van Ness Avenue Streetscape Improvement Project, Attachment VI, DPW, 2007, 7 - 28 J. Tilman, Arthur Brown, Jr. Progressive Classicist, 68 - J. Tilman, Arthur Brown, Jr. Progressive Classicist, 69 - Freebairn-Smith, Rod, Jennifer Devlin and Sarah Karlinsky, "Extending the City Beautiful," The Urbanist, Issue 488, January 2010 - 31 J. Tilman, Arthur Brown, Jr. Progressive Classicist, 69 monumental civic buildings, from which radiate grand diagonal streets and concentric boulevards.
+Buildings of particular importance.... are placed at the intersection of these avenues, on prominent topography."32 It called for "a city traversed by graceful roadways and diagonal boulevards; an abundance of fountains, parks, and plazas; and lakes filled with water flowing from reservoirs built in the city's hills.
+It also called for a grand Beaux Arts style civic center situated at Market Street and Van Ness Avenue, the geographical heart of the city."33 Though portions of Burnham's plan were incorporated into the Civic Center Plan that was eventually built, "several key pieces of Burnham's Plan for the Civic Center were never realized.
+These include the creation of a rond-point (a roundabout at the convergence of streets) at the intersection of Market Street and Van Ness Avenue; a new promenade connecting the rond point to an opera house; extending the panhandle [of Golden Gate Park] to the Civic Center; and a different site for City Hall."34 The plan was revisited following the 1906 earthquake which is outlined later in the site history.